Azure-Samples/azure-spring-boot-samples/aad/azure-spring-boot-sample-active-directory-webapp-and-resource-server/README.md

 ## Key concepts

-This scenario supports `Web application` and `Resource server` in the same application.
-This sample illustrates multiple HttpSecurity instances to protect the `Resource server` and `Web application` in the same application.
+This scenario supports `Web application` and `Resource server` in one application.

 ## Getting started